StevenBerdak/ConsoleRunner/README.md

 # ζetaConsole
 A simple lightweight single-class API to map commands to functions for use within console based applications.
-Provides basic console commands and execution flow control using flags.
+Provides basic console commands and execution control using flags.

 Listens to System.in and runs any commands entered: